IainMcManus/iOSCoreLibrary/README.md

     UIColor* buttonColour = [UIColor colorWithHue:240.0f/360.0f saturation:0.5f brightness:0.95f alpha:1.0f];

-    # Generates a HTML style hex string (#RRGGBBAA) representation of the colour
-    NSString* hexButtonColour = [buttonColour hexString];
+    // Generates a HTML style hex string (#RRGGBBAA) representation of the colour NSString* hexButtonColour = [buttonColour hexString];

-    # Converts from a hex string to a UIColor
-    UIColor* buttonColour2 = [UIColor fromHexString:hexButtonColour];
+    // Converts from a hex string to a UIColor UIColor* buttonColour2 = [UIColor fromHexString:hexButtonColour];

-    # Calculates the perceived brightness (0 to 1) of a colour.
+    // Calculates the perceived brightness (0 to 1) of a colour.
 0 indicates black and 1 indicates white.
     CGFloat perceivedBrightness = [buttonColour perceivedBrightness];

-    # Attempts to generate a different shade of the same colour.
+    // Attempts to generate a different shade of the same colour.
 The new colour may be lighter or darker.
     UIColor* Colour = [buttonColour autoGenerateDifferentShade];

-    # Generates a slightly lighter shade of the colour.
+    // Generates a slightly lighter shade of the colour.
     UIColor* Colour = [buttonColour autoGenerateLighterShade];

-    # Generates a significantly lighter shade of the colour.
+    // Generates a significantly lighter shade of the colour.
     UIColor* Colour = [buttonColour autoGenerateMuchLighterShade];

+## UITextField+matchesRegex
+Provides a single method that indicates if the current content of the field matches the supplied regex.

+Usage

+    #import <iOSCoreLibrary/UITextField+matchesRegex.h>

+    NSString* validRGBRegex = @"^([01]?[0-9]?[0-9]|2[0-4][0-9]|25[0-5])$";

+    // Check if the red value text field contains an invalid value (0-255). if (![self.redField matchesRegex:validRGBRegex]) {
+    }

 ## UIViewController+extensions
 Retrieves the top level view controller when provided with an existing controller.
 The original source for this section of code was StackOverflow in this question http://stackoverflow.com/questions/6131205/iphone-how-to-find-topmost-view-controller

     #import <iOSCoreLibrary/UIButton+Extensions.h>

-    # Call from within any view controller to retrieve the topmost one.
+    // Call from within any view controller to retrieve the topmost one.
-    # Currently used by the Dropbox view after it creates it's View Controller but prior to it being displayed.
+    // Currently used by the Dropbox view after it creates it's View Controller but prior to it being displayed.
     UIViewController* topVC = [self topViewController];